Toby-Rea/anki-landing-page/README.md

 just preview
 ```

+---

-Navigate the the provided URL.
+Then navigate to the provided URL.